-19.10.
-Federal Grant Employees.
-Each employee engaged in the performance of work on federal grants or contracts is required to notify the Human Resources Director of any criminal drug statute conviction for a violation occurring in the workplace, no later than five days after such conviction.

-A copy of the employee's conviction shall not be required prior to the County taking disciplinary action.

-- 19.11.
-Appeals Procedure.
+- 19.10.
+Federal grant employees.
+Each employee engaged in the performance of work on federal grants or contracts is required to notify the Human Resources Manager of any criminal drug statute conviction for a violation occurring in the workplace, no later than five days after such conviction. - A copy of the employee's conviction shall not be required prior to the County taking disciplinary action. - 19.11.
+Appeals procedure.
 Employees may appeal decisions made by the County under this Policy through the grievance procedure in their collective bargaining agreements, where applicable.
 Employees who are not represented by a collective bargaining representative may appeal decisions through remedies as allowed or required by law. - 19.12.
-Contact Person.
+Contact person.
 Pine County has designated the Supervisors, Department Heads, and the Human Resources Manager, as the persons responsible to coordinate the implementation, direction and administration of this Policy.

+PINE COUNTY

-PINE COUNTY Mineuesota PINE COUNTY Administrator's Office 635 Northridge Drive NW Suite 200 Pine City, MN 55063 1-800-450-7463 Ext.
-1620 Commissioners Steve Hallan - Dist.
+Administrator's Office 635 Northridge Drive NW

+Suite 200 Pine City, MN 55063 1-800-450-7463 Ext.
+1620 Fax: 320-591-1628

+Commissioners

+Steve Hallan - Dist.
 1 Josh Mohr - Dist.
 2 Steve Chaffee - Dist.
-3 John Mikrot, Jr Dist.
+3 John Mikrot Jr. - Dist.
 4 Matt Ludwig - Dist.
+5 nowledge that I have received a copy or Section 19. f the County's Drug and Alcohol Testing Name Date takin scription medications that you are currently month) and any other information relevant ive test result.

-5 County Administrator David J. Minke
+County Administrator David J. Minke

-19. Drug and Alcohol Use and Testing Policy-Notification Form
+Drug and Alcohol Use and Testing Policy-Notification Form